iblancasa/multicluster-observability-addon/demo/demoScript.md

 - For logs we will deploy a `ClusterLogForwarder` that is configured to forward logs to all logs to CloudWatch and infrastructure logs to Loki;

-- For traces we will deploy a `OpenTelemetryCollector` that is configured to forward logs to OTEL Collector;
+- For traces we will deploy a `OpenTelemetryCollector` that is configured to forward traces to another `OpenTelemetryCollector` hosted in the hub cluster which will forward traces to a Tempo instance;

 For both logs and traces we also create a configmap that will store which authentication methods should be used against each store.
 For instance,